-College is great — the craft-based skills you hone in school are incredibly valuable.
+College writing programs give you the craft-based skills you need to thrive creatively as a writer.
 But once you’re on the other side — what’s next?
 How do you move your career forward in the real world?
-That’s where WeScreenplay comes in!
+That’s where The WeScreenplay College Lab comes in!

 We’re looking for college students who are ready to take the next step in their screenwriting career.
-You have a limited window to enter this contest — don’t wait!
+This is about getting out of the class room and experiencing what it’s like to be a working writer, the nuances of your relationship with representation, and the expectations of a general meeting with a development executive.
+You have a limited window to participate in our College Lab — don’t wait!

 Grace is a Producer on HBO’s INSECURE and is developing the DARIA reboot JODIE for Viacom.
 Previously, she was an Executive Story Editor on Hulu’s DOLLFACE and a Story Editor on UNBREAKABLE KIMMY SCHMIDT as well as on LOOSELY EXACTLY NICOLE.
 She was also a staff writer on the Emmy-winning series INSIDE AMY SCHUMER for Comedy Central and a Writer’s Assistant on BROAD CITY.
 Grace completed the WGA Diversity Apprenticeship Program.